Zdristi/FetDate1/README.md

      - Value: Copy the "External Database URL" from your PostgreSQL database

 3. The database tables will be created automatically on first run.

+## Docker Deployment

+Detailed instructions for deploying the application using Docker on a Ubuntu virtual machine are available in [DEPLOY_INSTRUCTIONS.md](DEPLOY_INSTRUCTIONS.md).

 ## Stopping the Server